Paul Davies (Conservative politician)

-Davies served as Leader of the Welsh Conservatives and Leader of the Opposition in Wales from 27 June 2018 to 23 January 2021, having previously been Deputy Leader from 2011 to 2018 and Acting Leader in 2011 and 2018.
-He resigned as Welsh Conservative Leader after possible breaches of Welsh COVID-19 rules.
+He served as Leader of the Welsh Conservatives and Leader of the Opposition in Wales from June 2018 to January 2021, resigning after possible breaches of Welsh COVID-19 rules.
+He had previously been Deputy Leader from 2011 to 2018 and Acting Leader in 2011 and 2018.

 Background

 Davies grew up in Pontsian.
 He attended Tregroes Primary School and Llandysul Grammar School, obtaining A levels at Newcastle Emlyn Comprehensive School.
 Davies now lives in Blaenffos, north Pembrokeshire.

 Professional career

 On leaving school in 1987 aged 18 Davies started working for Lloyds TSB as a bank clerk based in Haverfordwest.
 He remained with the bank until his election to the National Assembly in 2007, having risen to become a Business Manager.

 Political career

 In February 2000, Davies was adopted as the Conservative Party candidate in the Ceredigion by-election; he came in third place in the results having improved the Conservatives' vote.
 He then fought the seat in the 2001 general election.
 In the Senedd election of 2003, he fought Preseli Pembrokeshire where he increased the share of the vote from 23% to 30%, cutting the Labour Party's majority to 1,326.

 Davies has also held office within the Conservative Party including chairman of Ceredigion Conservative Association and Deputy Chairman of Mid and West Wales Conservatives.